williaml12/portfolio_website/README.md

 -  Creating Columns: Structuring your projects with columns.
 -  How to Create Our Portfolio Website: Bringing it all together to build your own portfolio website.

+Create a Personal AI Portfolio:
+-  Use Python’s Streamlit package and deploy on Streamlit Cloud.
+-  Add AI creatively using any AI model (text, image, video, audio).
+-  No restrictions on using custom HTML and CSS.

 Here's links to the bootcamp:
 -